Blueberry Ginger Paloma

 Instructions

-6. Garnish with some additional blueberries.
+5. Garnish with additional blueberries.

 Leave a Comment